-Cofinancing operations enable ADB's financing partners, governments or their agencies, multilateral financing institutions, and commercial organizations, to participate in the financing of ADB projects.
-The additional funds are provided in the form of official loans and grants, and commercial financing, such as B loans, risk transfer arrangements, parallel loans, and cofinancing for transactions under ADB's Trade Finance Program (TFP).
+Cofinancing operations enable ADB’s financing partners, governments or their agencies, multilateral financing institutions, and commercial organizations, to participate in financing ADB projects.
+The additional funds are provided in the form of official loans and grants, other concessional financing, and commercial financing such as B loans, risk transfer arrangements, parallel loans and equity, guarantee cofinancing, and cofinancing for transactions under ADB’s Trade Finance Program .

-By the end of 2012, cumulative direct value-added official cofinancing for Bangladesh amounted to $4.37 billion for 42 investment projects and $79.0 million for 94 technical assistance projects.
+By the end of 2014, cumulative direct value-added (DVA) official cofinancing for Bangladesh amounted to $5.54 billion for 52 investment projects and $79.0 million for 94 technical assistance projects.
 Cumulative DVA commercial cofinancing for Bangladesh amounted to $1.07 billion for two investment projects.

 a A project with more than one source of cofinancing is counted once.

 Investment Projects Cofinanced for Bangladesh, 1 January 2010–31 December 2014

 |Project||ADB Amounta ($ million)||Cofinancing Amount ($ million)||Type of Cofinancingb|